VirtuallyExisting/Among-Us-3DS/README.md

 # Among Us 3DS
 A recreation of Among Us with new features and completely rewritten for the Nintendo 3DS

+### No code is here yet.
+At the moment I am only working on things on the client-side

 ## THIS PROJECT IS NOT COMPLETE!
 It has many bugs and quirks that need to be worked out, but I am commited to completing this remake.